Betancourt v. Trinitas Hospital: Law and ethics

-The Court opined that it is up to legislature to handle the issues raised by the case:
+The Court opined that it is up to the legislature to handle the issues raised by the case:

 "While we dismiss the appeal, we do not see our declination to resolve the issue on this record and in this case to be an end to the debate.
 The issues presented are profound and universal in application.
 They warrant thoughtful study and debate not in the context of overheated rhetoric in the battlefield of active litigation, such as marked the Schiavo debate, but in thoughtful consideration by the Legislature well as Executive agencies and Commissions charged with developing the policies that impact on the lives of all."